 Companies continue to see claims costs higher than expected: people are living longer, filing more claims, and staying on claim longer than initially anticipated.
 Many companies have made the necessary decision to increase the premiums on long-term care insurance policies.
 The Department must review these requests.
 We have approved some long-term care rate increase requests and plan to approve more in the future.

 The Department has selected 15% as a threshold for affordability.
 If a company is justified in requesting an increase of 15% or less, the company may implement that rate increase.
 For increases greater than 15%, companies must provide ways for consumers to mitigate the increase by reducing benefits.
 Consumers are notified at the beginning of the process what to expect, even if the increase implementation happens over 3 years, to assist with planning.
 The regulation requires that consumers receive at least 45 days’ notice in advance of the rate increase.

-The Department of Financial Regulation wants to ensure Vermont policyholders receive the benefits of your long-term care policies when you need them.
+The Department of Financial Regulation wants to ensure Vermont policyholders receive the benefits of their long-term care policies when they need them.